DanStephenson/javascript-intro-hub/README.md

-# Introduction to JavaScript
+# Introduction to JavaScript Hub
 This repo contains the various introduction to JavaScript class examples and take it further exercises.
+It acts as a main hub for learning to work with JavaScript.

 ## JavaScript In-Class Demos
 - Lightbulb Example: [Source Code](lightbulb/index.html) [GitHub Pages](https://danstephenson.github.io/javascript-intro/lightbulb/index.html)